Student Allowed To Use Bible in School

 The ACLJ recently assisted yet another student in amicably resolving an unfortunate situation where a government official misunderstood the law.
-A 7th grade student from Missouri recently contacted the ACLJ regarding her teacher’s refusal to allow the student to reference the Bible in a writing project on Roman history.
+A 7th grade student from Missouri recently contacted the ACLJ regarding her teacher’s refusal to allow her to reference the Bible in a writing project on Roman history.

 Many cases, however, are resolved without litigation.
 In this case, ACLJ attorneys advised the student, through her parents, to bring reliable sources to the teacher evidencing that the Bible, although a religious book, also has historical significance.
 In addition, we advised her of her First Amendment rights, and that the First Amendment prohibits a government official from discriminating against speech if the sole reason for that discrimination is the religious viewpoint from which it is presented.